mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 09 - Dead Code/readme.md

 They add defensive branches, legacy helpers, and unused abstractions to look complete.

-When you do not review the result, the smell stays.
+When you don't review the result, the smell stays.

 # AI Detection 🧲